PrismaticFlower/WorldEdit/docs/user/Builtin Mungers/Texture Munge.md

  ‾‾‾‾‾‾‾‾‾‾‾
 ```

-## Error Codes
+## Errors
-Below is a list of error codes the texture munger may produce.
+Below is a list of errors the texture munger may produce.

 ### TGA_LOAD_FAIL